Albrtito/ObsidianNotes/02 - Atomic/1725968193 - Intro to networking.md

 + [[1726049178 - Definition - Communication links|Communication links]] (the medium part of the net)
 + [[1726049339 - Definition - Packet switches|Packet switches]] (More about this later)

+Computers communicate between them using [[1726049888 - Net protocols|Net protocols]].
+These protocols give an **standard way of establishing a communication between two nodes**.
+Anyone can create a protocol, though most protocols used are public.
 ### Packet switching::

 > [!NOTE] Definition: